Treating an Overbite with Invisalign

 Teeth are naturally meant to fit together.
 Misaligned teeth obstruct that proper fit and can cause the teeth to rub or press against each other during chewing, which can wear them down faster.
 In addition, the misalignment can lead to jaw pain over time.
 This could make eating more difficult and could lead to other health issues.

-Correcting an Overbite with Invisalign in Lawrence
+Correcting an Overbite with Invisalign in Topeka

 Most overbites and deep bites are treatable with orthodontics, such as braces or clear aligners like Invisalign.
 Both methods use gentle pressure over time to realign the teeth and adjust the jawbone so that it moves to an acceptable level of overbite.
 When treatment is complete, there should be less than 3 mm of space between the upper and lower teeth.